Nearsoft/jobs/readme.md

 *	Excellent communication, organizational and problem-solving skills
 * Enjoy working in collaboration with a team, while also possessing a strong independent work ethic
 * Motivation to continuously improve their craft of software development while adhering to best practices and standards

-## Manual Tester
-📦

-### Responsibilities

-* Create detailed, comprehensive and well-structured test cases
-* Ability to follow, modify, and reuse test cases
-* Estimate, prioritize, plan and coordinate testing activities
-* Designing, developing and delivering automation scripts using open source tools
-* Identify, record, document thoroughly and track bugs
-* Perform thorough regression testing when bugs are resolved
-* Develop and apply testing processes for new and existing products to meet client needs
-* Liaise with internal teams (e.g. developers and product managers) to identify system requirements

-### Requirements

-* Proven work experience in software quality assurance
-* Strong knowledge of software QA methodologies, tools and processes
-* Experience in writing clear, concise and comprehensive test plans and test cases
-* Hands-on experience with black-box testing, white-box testing is a plus
-* Hands-on experience with automated testing tools
-* Solid knowledge of SQL
-* Experience working in an Agile/Scrum development process
-* Experience with performance and/or security testing is a plus

 ## Product Designer